 Also look at WHAT you fight about.
 Are you fighting about money?
 How can you compromise?
 Do you constantly fight about how to raise your kids?
 Have you made decisions together?
 Are you spending enough time in the situation WITH your partner, truly investing in them, learning THEIR point of view?
 WHY are they wanting this or that?

-You never want to be around them- we spend our time on what’s most important to us.
+You never want to be around him- we spend our time on what’s most important to us.
 If you’re not spending quality time with your husband, you’re sending him the message that you don’t care about him!
 It’s a very subtle thing, but our actions speak VOLUMES!

 You’re mothering him- are you constantly nagging him to get something done?
 Constantly feeling like he’s your “third” kid when you only have two children?
 Do you feel like you can never seem to get through to him to get things done?

 If you’re treating him like his mom, he will begin to resent you and you can’t have a happy, loving marriage when one person resents the other.
 Men need to feel respected.
 They’d much rather be respected than loved and when you mother him, you’re making him feel very small and disrespected.
 As the saying goes, “You’ll catch more flies with honey”.

 That doesn’t mean to just be a fake kind of smiling person when you’re mad, but it does mean that you want to treat him well, not nagging.
 The Bible says a nagging wife is like a dripping faucet.
 It’s better to live on the corner of a roof than with her.

 So, how do you get him to do the things he needs to do without nagging?
 You can’t.
 You can’t do it WITH nagging either.
 It’s usually ineffective and just causes quarrels.
 We can’t control other people and he answers to God and God alone for what he’s not doing.
 Your best line of defense is to pray!
 Pray that God change his heart.
 Pray he will help you.
 Pray!